npcole/npyscreen/docs/Documentation.rst

         This Field occupies the last line of the screen.
 You can change the type of widget used by altering the *COMMAND_WIDGET_CLASS* class attribute.

     By default, wStatus1 and wStatus2 have *editable* set to False.

+FormMuttActive
+    This class is intended to make the creation of more complicated applications easier.
+It uses the additional classes *NPSFilteredDataBase* and *ActionControllerSimple*

 Menus